Messaging Consent and Opt In Guidance

 Conversational Messaging

-When a consumer (who is not an existing customer) initiates the communication, no further consent is required if the business only replies to that one specific request.
+When a consumer (who is not an existing customer) initiates the communication, the business may reply to that one request.
 To contact the consumer again, there must be express consent.

 Informational Messaging

 Information messaging is when a consumer supplies your business with their phone number and asks to be contacted in the future.
 This could be a single response/alert or a two-way conversation about the information requested.
 The consumer must agree to receive the texts when they give a business their mobile number.
 The business needs Express Consent (oral or written) to provide the information to the consumer.
-The Double Opt-In is an easy way to confirm their express consent.
+Examples of written consent could be a contact form on your website, or paperwork where messaging consent is granted.
+If you obtain oral consent, we recommend that you develop a script or procedures to standardize the process.

 Promotional Messaging